Welfare of cats: protection from pain and disease

 Feral cats, or those born wild, are equally protected in law as domestic cats and simply removing feral cats from an area isn't a long-term solution.
 TNR is the most effective way of controlling feral cat populations.
 This is due to the vacuum effect, whereby if a feral colony is removed from an area then another colony will simply move in and use the available resources.
 Neutering will help keep the colony healthier and so more effective at vermin control.
-Once neutered feeding will also ensure they are more effective, particularly during winter.
+Once neutered feeding will also make sure they are more effective, particularly during winter.

 Cats Protection can help towards the cost of neutering a feral colony provided the cats are returned to their original site.
-Local TNR volunteers may also be available to provide practical assistance (dependent on workload at the time).
+Local TNR volunteers may also be available to provide practical help (dependent on workload at the time).

 - phone: 03000 12 12 12 - choosing option two - lines open from 9.30 am to 1.00 pm

-For more information go to Feral cats
+For more information go to Feral Cats.

 Cats often enter puberty at a very young age and unplanned early breeding may result in welfare problems.
 If you decide to breed your cat, a vet can give advice about the risks of inherited conditions that could affect the health of the kittens.